-- 7) With the exception of students who may retain the copyright of material they have create that is displayed on a District web page, all materials displayed on the District web site are owned by Flippin School District. - 8) Included on the District's web site shall be:6 - a.
-Local and state revenue sources: - b.
-Administrator and teacher salary and benefit expenditure data; - c.
-District balances, including legal balances and building fund balances; - d.
-Minutes of regular and special meetings of the school Board; - e.
-The District's budget for the ensuing year; - f.
-A financial breakdown of monthly expenditures of the District; - g.
-The salary schedule for all employees including extended contract and supplementary pay amounts; - Current contract information (not including social security numbers, telephone numbers, personal addresses or signatures) for all District employees; - i.
-The District's annual budget; - j.
-The annual statistical report of the District; - k.
-The District's personnel policies; - I. The annual School Performance Report;7 - m.
-School-Level Improvement Plans;8 and - n.
-The School District Support Plan.8 - o.
-Student discipline policies; - p.
-Student services plan; - q.
-The District financial policies; - r.
-Student handbooks; - s.
-The Annual Report to the Public; and - t.
+- g.
+The salary schedule for all employees including extended contract and supplementary pay amounts;

+- h.
+Current contract information (not including social security numbers, telephone numbers, personal addresses or signatures) for all district employees;

+- i.
+The district's annual budget;

+- j.
+The annual statistical report of the district;

+- k.
+The district's personnel policies;

+- 1. The annual School Performance Report;

+- m.
+School-Level Improvement Plans;

+- n.
+The School District Support Plan;

+- o.
+Student discipline policies;

+- p.
+Comprehensive School Counseling Plan;

+- q.
+The District financial policies;

+- r.
+Student handbooks;

+- s.
+The Annual Report to the Public; and

+- t.
 The parent, family, and community engagement plan.

+- u.
+The Immunization waiver report from Policy 4.57--IMMUNIZATIONS

+- v.
+School District Calendar;

+- w.
+List of statutory, rule, or Standards for Accreditation waivers the District has received under A.C.A. § 6-15-103;

+- x.
+The District's Teacher and Administrator Recruitment and Retention Plan;

+- y.
+The total amount of State funds used for teacher salaries;

-The information and data required for items A through K in 9 above shall be the actual data for the previous two school-years and the projected data for the current school-year.
+The information and data required for items A through K in 9 above shall be the actual data for the previous two (2) school-years and the projected data for the current school-year.

-Before July 15 of each year, the District shall post on its website the following information:9
+Before July 15 of each year, the District shall post on its website the following information: